shift-dynamics/ksl/doc/sphinx/doxyrest/global.rst

 get axis and angle from a double precision rotation matrix

-if sin is close to 0, the axis of rotation is not well defined.
+Note that if sin is close to 0, the axis of rotation is not well defined.

 .. _doxid-matrix_8h_1a305b61035160d778913d6512475f469f:
 .. _cid-ksl_mat3x3_setfromaxisangle: